-They suggested that this eternal river to be 30 million years – about six times as long as previously thought.
+They suggested that this eternal river would last 30 million years – about six times as long as previously thought.

-Lead author Claudio Faccenna, a professor at the UT Jackson School of Geosciences, said, “One of the big questions about the Nile is when it originated and why it has persisted for so long.
+Lead author Claudio Faccenna, a UT Jackson School of Geosciences professor, said, “One of the big questions about the Nile is when it originated and why it has persisted for so long.
 Our solution is quite exciting.“

 The Earth’s mantle is composed of solid rock that flows like a fluid over longer periods.
-Like currents in an ocean, various regions of the mantle have different circulation patterns.
+Like currents in an ocean, various mantle regions have different circulation patterns.

 Scientists suggested that the results should settle a long-running debate about the age of the river and provide evidence that the slow movement of the deep mantle is one of the key forces shaping our Earth’s landscape and geological processes.

-During the study, scientists connected the tilted idea of the Nile’s topography to a conveyer belt of mantle rock pushing toward the Ethiopian Highlands in the south and pulling the surface down in the north.
-From start to finish, the gentle gradient keeps the Nile on a consistent northward course.
+During the study, scientists connected the tilted idea of the Nile’s topography to a conveyor belt of mantle rock pushing toward the Ethiopian Highlands in the south and pulling the surface down in the north.
+The gentle gradient keeps the Nile on a consistent northward course from start to finish.